Playbook 2026 · For Advanced Marketers

 Cross-channel by default

 The frame is Google, Meta, TikTok and GA4 reconciled together.
-Single-channel guides miss the part where the channels quietly distort each other — the retargeting that cannibalises organic, the brand search that double-counts intent.
+Single-channel advice misses the way platforms quietly distort each other — especially through retargeting overlap and brand-search inflation.

 Written by operators, not editors

-The same team that runs daily audits inside Space Ads OS writes the playbook.
-The numbers come from the same place as the recommendations we ship to the accounts we manage.
+The same team running daily audits inside Space Ads OS writes the playbook.
+The numbers come from the same operational environment as the recommendations themselves.

-Space Ads OS speaks to Google Ads, Meta Ads, TikTok Ads and GA4 through their own APIs — the same data the platforms use to optimise themselves, not whatever the dashboards happen to be showing today.
-A single command pulls every account, reconciles platform-reported revenue against GA4 and the back-end, and surfaces the alerts and recommendations our strategists open the day with.
+One command pulls every account, reconciles platform-reported revenue against GA4 and the back-end, and surfaces the exact alerts and recommendations our strategists start the day with.

-• Read-only diagnostics across every channel — no screenshots, no copy-paste, no stale exports.
+• Read-only diagnostics across every channel — no screenshots, exports or manual reconciliation.

-• Mutations are explicit.
-Every change previews the diff, runs through a safety cap, and waits for "yes" in plain language before it ships.
+• Mutations stay explicit.
+Every change previews the diff, runs through safety limits, and waits for confirmation before deployment.

 • Per-client isolation.
 Switch context with one command — the system refuses to touch the wrong account in the same session.

-Section 08 of the playbook walks how the toolkit runs the daily audit and the changes-at-scale workflow — turning what is usually a quarterly project into a morning routine.
+Section 08 of the playbook explains how the toolkit turns what is normally a quarterly analytics project into a daily operating routine.

 ~/spaceads-os · ardenne-knitwear · 09:14 UTC